About Data 88S

 - Have taken one semester of calculus at the level of Math 16A, Math 10A, or Math 1A.

-- Have taken or are currently taking Data 8 (CS/STAT/INFO C8)
+- Have taken or are currently taking Data 8 (DATA/CS/STAT/INFO C8)

 All of the requirements are enforced because the course has been designed specifically for students who have the above background in math, programming, and statistical inference.

-What is the best way to succeed in Stat 88?
+What is the best way to succeed in Data 88S?

 - Participate in lecture and discussion sections.
-Yes, really.
-The course staff does its best to create effective, efficient, and enjoyable sessions for students to learn.
+The course staff do their best to create effective, efficient, and enjoyable sessions for students to learn.

 - Read the textbook or your lecture notes, and go over the problems done in section, before attempting the homework.
 You should not expect to simply remember everything from lecture and section, especially after the first couple of weeks.
 If you have time, do the remaining problems in the textbook.